 I am the most published early punk rock photographer on the West Coast. ~ Jenny Lens, MFA.

-My famous, classic, beloved photos used by Joan Jett’s Rock Hall of Fame induction (on TV!), Metropolitan Museum of Art, NYC, Smithsonian, Rock Hall of Fame, GRAMMY Museum, books, magazines, CDs, DVDs, online and merch (often bootlegged).
+My famous, classic, beloved photos were used by Joan Jett’s Rock Hall of Fame induction, recently Pat Smear (Germs/Foo Fighters) (on TV!), Go-Go’s Showtime documentary (and many docs), Metropolitan Museum of Art, NYC, Smithsonian, Rock Hall of Fame, GRAMMY Museum, TONS of books, magazines, CDs, DVDs, online and merch (often bootlegged).

 “The infamous Jenny Lens, supreme master of the punk rock photo.”